PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Always use the API gateway pattern and minimize the exposed application surface area

-* Never expose internal service details in client code - i.e. front end code that runs in web browsers or on mobile devices.
-Front end code should communicate via an API only.
+* Never expose internal service details in client code - i.e. frontend code that runs in web browsers or on mobile devices.
+Frontend code should communicate via an API only.
 This means that you should avoid using inherently insecure architectural patterns such as `client side service discovery`.

 * Identify and classify services based on the sensitivity of the data that they handle.
 Consider the deployment and management policy for services based on this classification.